-Black Girl Mystic highlights Black women + femme healers, spiritual teachers + modern day mystics who are changing the world by living their soul’s calling.
+Black Girl Mystic highlights Black women, femme + non-binary healers, spiritual teachers + modern day mystics who are changing the world by living their soul’s calling.

 Join mystic, medicine woman + healer L’Erin Alta for weekly gatherings of Black Girl Mystic and learn how to uncover your spiritual gifts so that you can live your soul’s purpose — beginning exactly where you are.

 Courtney Alexander is a channel, conduit, creator, conjurer and the creator of Dust II Onyx: A Melananted Tarot Deck.
 She is a doorway between the unseen world and this one.